Courses

 Webroot WiFi Security offers a decent array of basic features.
 The automatic WiFi security function auto-connects the VPN to secure your data when browsing on unsecured WiFi networks.
 For an extra layer of protection, there is a kill switch that blocks all your internet traffic when the VPN connection gets interrupted unexpectedly.

-Another nice touch is the web-filtering feature, Leveraging BrightCloud Threat Intelligence, which protects you from potentially risky or malicious websites.
-However, this is only a nice-to-have feature and may not be as accurate at blocking malware and viruses as dedicated antivirus software.
+Another nice touch is the web-filtering feature, BrightCloud Threat Intelligence, which protects you from potentially risky or malicious websites.
+However, this is only a nice-to-have feature and may not block malware and viruses as well as dedicated antivirus software.

 Webroot covers the full spectrum of the devices you use at home, including Windows, Mac, Android and iOS devices.
 Although you can install the security app on any number of devices, you can only have three or five devices simultaneously connected, depending on the subscription you purchased.